 The children of Richard and Mary Williams of Leighton Buzzard were as follows:

-- Hutchins Williams, from whom we descend, born 26th December 1740 in Leighton Buzzard.
+- Hutchins Williams, born 26th December 1740 in Leighton Buzzard.

 - John Williams born 29th September 1742 in Leighton Buzzard.